git-plm/parts/README.md

 know.
 Issues, PRs, and Discussions are open on this repo.
 The [KiCad Forum](https://forum.kicad.info/) or the [TMPDIR community](https://community.tmpdir.org/) are good places as well.

+See [Issues](https://github.com/git-plm/parts/issues) for open issues and future ideas.